mmoayyed/mmoayyed.github.io/_posts/2023-12-15-cas70x-gettingstarted-overlay.md

 ---
 layout:     post
-title:      Apereo CAS 6.6.x Deployment - WAR Overlays
+title:      Apereo CAS 7.0.x Deployment - WAR Overlays
 summary:    Learn how to configure and build your own CAS deployment via the WAR overlay method, get rich quickly, stay healthy indefinitely and respect family and friends in a few very easy steps.
-tags:       ["CAS 6.6.x", "Getting Started", "Gradle"]
+tags:       ["CAS 7.0.x", "Getting Started", "Gradle", "Spring Boot"]
 ---

 This is a short and sweet tutorial on how to deploy CAS via [the WAR Overlay method][overlaysetup].

 This tutorial specifically requires and focuses on:

-- CAS `6.6.x`
+- CAS `7.0.x`
-- Java 11
+- Java 21

 <div class="alert alert-info">
-  <strong>Need Help?</strong><br/>If you ever get stuck and are in need of additional assistance, start by reviewing the suggestions <a href="https://apereo.github.io/cas/6.6.x/installation/Troubleshooting-Guide.html">provided here</a>.
+  <strong>Need Help?</strong><br/>If you ever get stuck and are in need of additional assistance, start by reviewing the suggestions <a href="https://apereo.github.io/cas/development/installation/Troubleshooting-Guide.html">provided here</a>.
 You may also look at available support options <a href="https://apereo.github.io/cas/Support.html">provided here</a>.
 </div>

 {% include googlead1.html  %}